RagedUnicorn/tf-aws-rg-secret/README.md

 ### Terraform Storing State

 All applications should store state inside the base RagedUnicorn S3 store.
-The key for the state file should starting with the application name and marked with `key` to not clash with the main application state file.
+The key for the state file should start with the application name and be marked with `key` to not clash with the main application state file.

 ```hcl
 terraform {